5 secrets to selling your property for a premium price

 When a buyer walks through your door, you want them to say ‘I could easily see myself living here’.
-Personal artifacts, photographs and family heirlooms can make it difficult for them to see past the life you’ve created in the property to visualise their own.
+Personal artefacts, photographs and family heirlooms can make it difficult for them to see past the life you’ve created in the property to visualise their own.
 Photographs and personal clutter can also be distracting – you want them to focus on the house, not your things – so hide them away during the selling process

 2.Make your property sparkle.

 This may sound obvious, but cleaning your property ahead of inspections is essential to bringing a buyer through the door quickly and selling at a premium price.
 Take inspiration from the hotels you’ve visited and prepare your property to be it’s most impressive and shiny.